Kendrapada: Politics

 Politics has remained within local parties since the 1970s.
-Kendrapara has played a crucial role in Odisha's politics, producing leaders like Member of Parliament Rabi Ray, the Speaker in Loksabha, and Biju Patnaik, former Chief Minister of Odisha.
+Kendrapada has played a crucial role in Odisha's politics, producing leaders like Member of Parliament Rabi Ray, the Speaker in Loksabha, and Biju Patnaik, former Chief Minister of Odisha.

-The current MLA from Kendrapara Assembly Constituency is Sashi Bhusan Behera from BJD, who won the seat in state elections of 2019.
+The current MLA from Kendrapada Assembly Constituency is Sashi Bhusan Behera from BJD, who won the seat in state elections of 2019.

 Previous MLAs of this seat include: